Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

 </div>

-June 28.
+May 29.
+Cafe Coda, with the Peter Mathistad Quintet

+May 30.
 Communication Madison, with Curb Furniture

-June 29.
-Cafe Coda, with the Songs Trio (Brennan Connors and Richie Hildner)

-July 6.
-Cafe Coda, with ASTRO (Anders Svanoe Big Band)

-July 14 6-10PM.
-North Street Cabaret, Feestet hosts Jazz Jam
+June 8.
+North Street Cabaret, hosting jazz jam with Feestet

-July 19.
-Common Sage, with Julian Lynch and Tim Russell

-July 27.
-Atwood Fest, with Feestet

-August 11, 2PM.
-McPike Sessions, with Feestet
+June 19.
+Full Mile Beer Co, with Feestet

-August 11, 6-10PM.
-North Street Cabaret, Feestet hosts Jazz Jam
+July 13.
+North Street Cabaret, hosting jazz jam with Feestet

-August 31.
-Cafe Coda, with Luke Leavitt and Devin Drobka

-September 5.
-The Rigby, with Luke and the Levitations